thebughuntress/cover-letter-generator/README.md

 ## Files to Edit

-- `tex/personal-data.tex`: Input your personal details here, such as your name, address, and email address.
+- `coverletter_template/personal-data.tex`: Input your personal details here, such as your name, address, and email address.
 This file contains placeholders for your data, which will be used to generate the cover letter.
 - `coverletter_template/coverletter.tex`: This is the LaTeX template for the cover letter.
 You can modify the structure and content of the cover letter in this file.
-The placeholders in this template will be replaced with your personal data from personal-data.tex and and input from the Tkinter form.
+The placeholders in this template will be replaced with your personal data from `personal-data.tex` and the input from the Tkinter form.

 ## Preview